zyrakq/arch-devcontainer-features/src/clone-repo/NOTES.md

 ## 📝 Notes

+-   **Smart repository detection**: If target directory already contains a git repository with the same URL, cloning is skipped automatically
+-   **Repository URL validation**: If target directory contains a different repository, the feature will exit with an error message instead of overwriting
--   If target directory already exists and contains files, a timestamped backup is created
+-   If target directory exists but is not a git repository, a timestamped backup is created before cloning
 -   Feature ensures proper file ownership for cloned files
 -   Git must be available in the container (usually installed in base image)
 -   If no repository URL is provided, feature skips cloning without errors
 -   Correctly handles permissions for both root and non-root users
 -   **SSH URLs are detected automatically** - no special configuration needed
 -   **HTTPS fallback suggestions** provided if SSH clone fails
+-   **Container rebuild friendly**: Perfect for scenarios where workspace is mounted as volume and container is rebuilt

 ## 🔧 Troubleshooting